 Australia-China Young Scientists Exchange Programme

 YSEP funds an annual two-way exchange of Australian and Chinese early to mid-career researchers in the fields of science, engineering, technology and medicine.

-As well as promoting research collaboration, the program aims to increase researchers’ understanding of the cultures and scientific research practices and systems of the two countries, and to develop their leadership skills.
+As well as promoting research collaboration, the programme aims to increase researchers’ understanding of the cultures and scientific research practices and systems of the two countries, and to develop their leadership skills.

-The Academy manages the program in Australia while the China Science and Technology Exchange Centre does so in China.
+The Academy manages the programme in Australia while the China Science and Technology Exchange Centre does so in China.

 With funding from the Australia Japan Foundation, researchers from Australia and Japan gathered in Melbourne on 3 December 2018 for a transdisciplinary symposium addressing selected United Nations Sustainable Development Goals.

 It brought together former Australian and Japanese participants in the Australia Japan Emerging Research Leaders Exchange Program (AJERLEP).

 The workshop leveraged the cross-disciplinary skill set and networks of the AJERLEP alumni, facilitated by the Academy and its Japanese sister academy, the Engineering Academy of Japan.

 Workshop with Chinese Academy of Engineering